Medical Interpreter/Translator - Spanish (0.5 FTE, Days)

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.

-Must possess high verbal and written skills in both English and target language.
+Native or near-native ability in verbal and written communications in both English and non-English working language.